LukeShortCloud/rootpages/markdown/file_systems.md

 1. "Linux File systems Explained."
 Ubuntu Documentation.
 November 8, 2015. https://help.ubuntu.com/community/LinuxFilesystemsExplained
 2. "How many files can I put in a directory?"
 Stack Overflow.
 July 14, 2015. http://stackoverflow.com/questions/466521/how-many-files-can-i-put-in-a-directory
-3. "BtrFS Main Page."
-BtrFS Kernel Wiki.
+3. "Btrfs Main Page."
+Btrfs Kernel Wiki.
 June 24, 2016. https://btrfs.wiki.kernel.org/index.php/Main_Page

-## Types - BtrFS
+## Types - Btrfs

-BtrFS stands for the "B-tree file system."
+Btrfs stands for the "B-tree file system."
 The file system is commonly referred to as "BtreeFS", "ButterFS", and "BetterFS".
 In this model, data is organized efficiently for fast I/O operations.
 This helps to provide copy-on-write (CoW) for efficient file copies as well as other useful features.
-BtrFS supports subvolumes, CoW snapshots, online defragementation, built-in RAID, compression, and the ability to upgrade an existing ext file systems to BtrFS.
+Btrfs supports subvolumes, CoW snapshots, online defragmentation, built-in RAID, compression, and the ability to upgrade an existing ext file systems to Btrfs.
 [1]

 Common mount options: